sbkashif/everyday-essentials/README.md

 [not very well maintained and work in progress]

-this repository is for storing terminal commands i routinely refer to
+This repository contains useful information that I refer to daily —
+from basic English grammar to terminal commands and shortcuts.

 ## Table of Contents